vova-rsk/kapusta-project-backend/README.md

 # kapusta-project-backend

-pet-project - back-end part of the application for keeping records of the user's expenses and income with the possibility of obtaining general and detailed reports for a certain period.
+Pet-project - back-end part of the application for keeping records of the user's expenses and income with the possibility of obtaining general and detailed reports for a certain period.

+Technologies used:
+1) Node.js
+2) Express
+3) MongoDB Atlas
+4) Mongoose
+5) bcryptjs,
+6) OAuth2

 ## API: